krishnakalakkad/kinematics-learning-game/README.md

 **Result**

 Through this methodology, I learned a very specialized skillset in Unity and C# that can be applied to first person games.
 This skillset includes the use of GameObject, raycasting, usage of quaternions, transforms, and Vector3 objects.
 I also got to apply my knowledge in kinematics and see how it would fit in the frame of game design.
-This can be seen in my `ChangeGravity()` function.
+For example, in my `ChangeGravity()` function, I'.

 ```
 public void ChangeGravity(){